There is always a big list on the refrigerator with jobs to be done around our house'. Not much fun, until one weekend it invovled a DIY smoker!

-Since then I have (to my wife's satisfaction) cleaned up the backyard.
+Since then I have cleaned up the backyard.
 However, now I am stuck.
 I have found all these fantastic ideas for a DIY smoker, but can't decide what to build.
-There are several really cool styles that I am drawn to, however, each has its own up and down side.
+There are several really cool styles that I am drawn to, each has its own up and down side.
+Let's check out the options together!

 The Best DIY Smoker Ideas

-I have narrowed my list down to 6 of my favourite DIY smoker options.
+I have narrowed my list down to 6 of my favorite DIY smoker options.

-Ideally I would I would ideally like to narrow this list down to 1, and eventually build it by the end of summer!
+Ideally I would I would ideally like to narrow this list down to 1, and eventually build it by the end of summer 2019.
+If you have any experience in building one of these or just have some hot tips I would love to hear from you!

 Its not the best looking set up out of the bunch but is fairly easy to make and by all accounts works really, really well.